Moldova Public Procurement E-Invoicing: Supplier Guide

 Topics:

-For suppliers invoicing ministries, agencies, municipalities, and other public bodies, the practical takeaway is straightforward: Moldova public sector e-invoicing is moving toward a structured workflow tied to contract, payment, and accounting records, even though some implementation detail is still emerging.
+For suppliers invoicing ministries, agencies, municipalities, and other public bodies, the practical takeaway is straightforward: Moldova public sector e-invoicing is moving toward a structured workflow tied to contract, payment, and accounting records.
+The current Ministry consultation notice says the law is designed to enter into force on Moldova's EU accession date; until then, suppliers should track the final law, implementation acts, data schema, and buyer onboarding sequence.

 What is active now